No General Meetings June, July, August

 Community

-America’s Boating Course starting October 16 (Mondays) for 5 weeks at Day Island Yacht Club.
+America's Boating Course This class starts Mon November 3rd at 7:00 PM, at 7-9pm.
 It is five Mondays, four 2-hour classes plus the evening of the exam.
-Cost is $40.

 Taking our basic boating class reduces your risk of accidents and injuries, saves you money on boat insurance, and qualifies you for Washington State Boater’s Card.
 America’s Boating Course is the most comprehensive, single source, in-person boating course available to give you the skills you need to enjoy your time on the water and boat with confidence.